segmentio/action-destinations/README.md

 ### `on-mapping-save` hook

-The `on-mapping-save` hook is triggered any time a user saves a mapping.
+The `on-mapping-save` hook is triggered after a user clicks 'Save' on a mapping.
+The result of the hook is then saved to the users configuration as if it were a normal field.
+Builders can access the saved values in the `perform` block by referencing `data.hookOutputs?.['on-mapping-save']?.<key>`.

 ## Audience Support (Pilot)